 Stock Repurchase Program.
-As of December 31, 2010, the Company is authorized to repurchase, from time to time, up to 11.4 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
-During the years ended December 31, 2010, 2009 and 2008, the Company repurchased approximately 3.7 million shares, 4.7 million shares and 9.4 million shares of common stock on the open market for a total cost of \$96 million, \$110 million and \$203 million, respectively.
+As of December 31, 2011, the Company is authorized to repurchase, from time to time, up to 6.1 million additional shares of the Company's common stock on the open market or in privately negotiated transactions, depending on market conditions.
+The number and the cost of common stock shares repurchased during the years ended December 31, 2011, 2010 and 2009, are reflected in the following table (in thousands):

+Years Ended December 31, 2011 2010 2009 Common stock repurchased (in shares) 5,308 3,678 4,724 Common stock repurchased \$141,552 \$96,296 \$110,281

 Additional stock repurchases were made in connection with employee stock plans, whereby Company shares were tendered by employees for the payment of exercise price and applicable statutory withholding taxes.
-During the years ended December 31, 2010, 2009 and 2008, such repurchases totaled approximately 2.1 million shares, 1.7 million shares and 1.6 million shares at a cost of \$59 million, \$40 million and \$42 million, respectively.
-Repurchases of shares have been funded with cash generated from operations.
+The number and the cost of employee stock plan repurchases made during the years ended December 31, 2011, 2010 and 2009, are reflected in the following table (in thousands):

+Years Ended December 31, 2011 2010 2009 Employee stock plan repurchased (in shares) 1,020 2,084 1,674 Employee stock plan repurchased \$29,017 \$59,164 \$39,537

 The repurchased shares are held in treasury and are presented as if constructively retired.
 Treasury stock is accounted for using the cost method.
-Treasury stock activity for each of the three years ended December 31, 2010, (consisting of stock option exercises and the purchase of shares for the treasury) is presented in the Consolidated Statements of Stockholders' Equity.
+Treasury stock activity for each of the three years ended December 31, 2011, (consisting of stock option exercises and the purchase of shares for the treasury) is presented in the Consolidated Statements of Stockholders' Equity.

 Cash Dividends.
 The Company's Board of Directors may at their discretion declare and pay dividends upon the shares of the Company's stock either out of the Company's retained earnings or capital surplus.
-During the years ended December 31, 2010, 2009 and 2008, the Company declared cash dividends of \$.52 per share, \$.48 per share and \$.44 per share, respectively.
+The cash dividends declared during the years ended December 31, 2011, 2010 and 2009, are reflected in the following table:

+Years Ended December 31,

+2011 2010 2009

+Cash dividends declared per share \$.56 \$.52 \$.48

 Repurchases of shares and issuances of cash dividends are applied first to the extent of retained earnings and any remaining amounts are applied to capital surplus.
-As a result, the Company had no retained earnings as of December 31, 2010, 2009 and 2008.
+As a result, the Company had no retained earnings as of December 31, 2011, 2010 and 2009.